Program Contact: Elena Bertozzi 203-582-7998

 - Multidisciplinary and Diverse Perspective Thinking: Understand the issues surrounding topics of representation and diversity in game development and be able to discuss them and design games that address them.

-- Teamwork and Experiential Learning Expertise: Collaborate with teams of colleagues with different skill sets to produce work using established game development best practices with a clear definition of scope, responsibilities, progress and assessment of results.
+- Teamwork and Experiential Learning Expertise: Collaborate with teams of colleagues with different skillsets to produce work using established game development best practices with a clear definition of scope, responsibilities, progress and assessment of results.

 Admission Requirements: College of Arts and Sciences